 Discards Program for a quick characterization.
 If you've got a

 bit more time, you can run the

 Quick Worldview Analysis program.
-For a more complete characterization explore all 50 Worldview Development Questions, systematically complete the brief questionnaires for each worldview theme, and run the Worldview Analysis Program (part of The Worldview Kit offering).
+For a more complete characterization consider exploring all 50 Worldview Development Questions, systematically completing the brief compatibility questionnaires for each worldview theme, and running the Worldview Analysis Program perhaps as part of the freely availability Worldview Literacy Course.

 pictured above: the top cards held by a typical USA Adult based on the results of 470 public opinion survey questions.
-Such cards —or others created using the Custom Cards program —can be used in playing The Worldview Explorer Card Game (both are part of The Worldview Kit offering)
+A file with labels to put on such cards can be accessed here.
+Such cards —or others created using the Custom Cards program —can be used in playing The Worldview Explorer Card Game

 CAUTION: "As you shop in "The Reality Marketplace" avoid

 spending your "reality cash" too early, before you have

 from Coming of Age in the Global Village, by Stephen P. Cook, with Donella H. Meadows.